 - a).
 Two Auxiliary course units: - (i).
 English Language. - (ii).
 Sri Lankan Studies and Social Harmony. - b).
-Enhancement course units aggregating to six credits: - (i).
-Course unit in either Mathematics for Biological Science students or Biology for Physical Science students having a credit value two. - (ii).
-Course unit in Science and Society having a credit value two. - (iii).
-Course unit in Computer Literacy having credit value two.
+Enhancement course units aggregating to six credits: - (i).Course unit in either Mathematics for Biological Science students or Biology for Physical Science students having a credit value two. - (ii).
+Course unit in Science and Society having a credit value two. - (iii).Course unit in Computer Literacy having credit value two. - c).

-c).
 All Level 1G core course units in three Principal subjects (the allowed subject combinations are given on Page 21) aggregating to twenty four credits.

-In Level 1S, Direct Intake Computer Science students admitted by the UGC directly for the Subject Specific Degree B.Sc. in Computer Science in their First year (Level 1S) shall follow all Level 1G Course Units in the Principal Subjects Computer Science, Pure Mathematics and Statistics (aggregating to twenty four credits), the two Auxiliary course units and the three Enhancement Course Units (aggregating to six credits) listed above.
+In Level 1S, Direct Intake Computer Science students admitted by the UGC directly for the Subject Specific Degree B.Sc. in Computer Science in their First year shall follow all Level 1S Course Units in Computer Science (aggregating to twenty four credits), the two Auxiliary course units and the three Enhancement Course Units (aggregating to six credits) listed above.